-Add the sugar blend and continue stirring until smooth.
+Add the sugar blend to the melted chocolate and continue stirring until smooth.

 Remove pot from the heat.
-Stir in the almonds until they are completely covered with the chocolate.
+Stir in the almonds until they are completely covered with the melted dark chocolate.

-Line a cookie sheet with parchment paper.
-Then use a baking spatula to spread the almond mixture evenly on the parchment in a thin layer.
+Line a cookie sheet pan with parchment paper or wax paper.
+Then use a baking spatula to spread the chocolate almond mixture in an even layer on the parchment.

 Remove bark from the fridge, break into bite-sized pieces and enjoy!